Mixed Breeds

 Nutrition

-Ensure your German Shepherd Rottweiler mix gets the right amount of high-quality food that meets their nutritional requirements.
-22% of a puppies diet should be protein, while 8% should be fat.
+Ensure your Rottweiler German Shepherd mix gets the right amount of high-quality food that meets their nutritional requirements.
+22% of a puppy’s diet should be protein, while 8% should be fat.
 Once your puppy matures, 18% should be protein, while 5% is fat.

-Read the food labels on your food to ensure that they contain the right amount of protein to fat count as you don’t want their diet to be too high in carbohydrates.
+Always read the food labels on your food to ensure that they contain the right amount of protein to fat count, as you don’t want their diet to be too high in carbohydrates.
+Try to stick to foods that use named animal proteins as the first few ingredients.
+It is best to avoid unnamed meat meals and by-products.

-Puppies need to be fed more often at 4 meals per day.
-Don’t just leave food out in the open or they’ll be taught poor eating habits that could lead to a stretched stomach.
+Puppies need to be fed more often, about 4 meals per day.
+Don’t just leave food out in the open for free feeding, or they’ll be taught poor eating habits that could lead to a stretched stomach.
 Reduce this to 2 meals per day once they’re grown and continue for the duration of their life.

 Large breeds have a risk of bloat, so watch your puppy eat to make sure they don’t chow down too fast.
-Small, frequent meals will reduce the chance of bloat as well as maintain their weight.
+Small, frequent meals will reduce the chance of bloating and maintain their weight.

 As Family Pets